These days, when the IT infrastructure revolves around cloud computing, traditional Linux sysadmin knowledge is not sufficient anymore.

 Sysadmins need to know the newer technologies related to Linux containers, the backbone of cloud servers.

-No one understands the technology trend in this field better than Linux Foundation.
+No one understands the technology trend in this field better than the Linux Foundation.
 They work closely with industry giants like IBM, Microsoft, Google, Cisco to lead, to guide and to set industry standards.

 Cloud Engineer Bootcamp from The Linux Foundation